 Follow the prompts to complete the certificate enrollment process and generate a CSR and private key.

 Keep in mind that the specific steps and options may vary depending on your version of Windows and the type of certificate you are requesting.
-If you encounter any issues or have any questions, it may be helpful to consult the documentation or support resources for your operating system or certificate authority.
+If you encounter any issues or have any questions, consulting the documentation or support resources for your operating system or certificate authority may be helpful.

 For using openssl command-line utility do the following: